The Itchy Truth: Uncovering the Causes of Post-Sex Discomfort

 Sperm Allergy: A Rare but Possible Cause

 Believe it or not, you might be allergic to sperm.
 Seminal plasma hypersensitivity is a rare condition where you react badly to proteins in semen.
 This allergy can affect any part of your body, not just your vagina.
 Reactions can be unpredictable and may occur even with a partner you’ve been with before.
-Symptoms typically appear 10 to 30 minutes after contact with semen and may include pain, itching, burning, swelling, redness, or discoloration.
+Symptoms typically appear 10 to 30 minutes after contact with semen and may include:

 Latex Allergy: Another Possible Culprit